The Original Dinerant: Events

-The restaurant has hosted competitive eating contests.
-The annual hot dog competition challenges participants to consume as many wieners as possible within ten minutes.
-The event also serves as a fundraiser; the third contest in 2011 benefited the Children's Hospital Travel Fund.
+The restaurant hosted competitive eating contests.
+The annual hot dog competition challenged participants to consume as many wieners as possible within ten minutes.
+The event also served as a fundraiser; the third contest in 2011 benefited the Children's Hospital Travel Fund.
 The 2010 contest resulted in a draw, and during 2009–2010, two out of three winners were women.
 This prompted the name for the 2011 event to be changed to "(Wo)man vs. Dog".
 The "Poutine Challenge" was created in early April 2011.
 Participants who successfully consume 5 lb of poutine (French fries, cheese curds, and brown gravy) in 30 minutes or less earn the meal for free.
 Unsuccessful attempts cost participants $25; they are gifted a T-shirt for the attempt.
 The challenge was first completed in October 2011.
 The challenge was discontinued by April 2016.

-The restaurant has offered special menus for other events.
+The restaurant offered special menus for other events.
 For the "Hot Dog & Beer Dinner" special event in July 2011 commemorating Oregon Craft Beer Month, the diner served a four-course, hot dog-centered meal with beers by Astoria-based Fort George Brewery.
 The Original hosted the after-party for the pig cook-off known as Cochon 555 in March 2012; the event's menu included bacon apple fritters' deviled ham, smoked trout and Ritz Crackers, pork cotton candy, bacon fudge, and pork soda.
 For Thanksgiving in 2017, a prix-fixe menu included turkey, glazed ham or confit portobello mushroom and squash, a green or Caesar salad, and chess, bourbon-pecan or pumpkin pie for dessert.